 '''

-.AC DEC|LIN|OCT num_points start stop
+.AC DEC|LIN|OCT num\points start stop

 '''

 Instructs the simulator to perform a swept small signal AC analysis.
 SIMetrix AC analysis is not limited to a frequency sweep as it is with generic SPICE and derivatives.
-See "General Sweep Specification" on page 188 and examples below for more details.
+See "General Sweep Specification" on page 191 and examples below for more details.

 frequency Frequency at which analysis will be performed for non-frequency sweeps.
-Default 0. $inner\sweep\spec$ See "General Sweep Specification" on page 188 for syntax.
+Default 0. inner_sweep_spec See "General Sweep Specification" on page 191 for syntax.
 Defines sweep mode.
-FREQ keyword is optional. $outer\sweep\spec$ If specified, analysis will be repeated according to this specification.
-See "General Sweep Specification" on page 188 for syntax. $num\points$ LIN: total number of points DEC: number of points per decade OCT: number of points per octave start Start frequency for SPICE compatible mode stop Stop frequency for SPICE compatible mode runname If specified, the value for runname will be passed to the simulation data group as a string variable with name UserRunName.
+FREQ keyword is optional. outer_sweep_spec If specified, analysis will be repeated according to this specification.
+See "General Sweep Specification" on page 191 for syntax. num_points LIN: total number of points DEC: number of points per decade OCT: number of points per octave start Start frequency for SPICE compatible mode stop Stop frequency for SPICE compatible mode runname If specified, the value for runname will be passed to the simulation data group as a string variable with name UserRunName.
+This may be used to group as a string variable with name UserRunName.
 This may be used to identify which analysis generated the data which is useful when running netlists with multiple analyses defined